-Man has been experimenting with a lot of stuffs to make his home strong and durable from the ancient times.
-Early man began to first live in caves in order to protect him from wild animals and inclement weather.
+Man has been experimenting with different types of construction materials to make his home strong and durable from the ancient times.
+In the ancient times, humans used caves as homes to protect themselves from wild animals and inclement weather.
 Over time, he had to travel to various places in search of food and other materials.
-So he had to build homes with various durable materials.
-After the evolution of architecture, a lot of changes were brought in to the structure and design of the buildings.
-Though various materials have been used and still being experimented, five materials have stood the test of time and are being used today to build the strongest buildings in the world.
-Take a look at what makes these materials so special:
+Therefore, he had to build homes with various durable materials.
+After the evolution of architecture, there has been a constant change in the structure and design of the buildings.
+Nevertheless, even today man still experiments with different kinds of materials.
+Nevertheless, five materials have stood the test of time and are being used today to build the strongest buildings in the world.
+Let us check out best building materials for long lasting buildings.

-Wood is easy to work with.
-There are some downsides of using wood for construction.
+Although Wood is easy to work with however, there are some downsides of using wood for construction.
 It is easily prone to decaying and damages due to moisture and pest infestation.
-Fire can cause serious damage and destroy wood completely.
-Even though there are drawbacks wood buildings are known to survive for long periods.
+Fire can cause serious damage and destroy wood.
+Even though there are drawbacks, wood buildings are known to survive for long periods.
 One of the oldest buildings existing today is found in Japan.
 The Horyu-ji temple dates back to the 8th century.

 The sun drying process helped the slits to become hard.
 Then they used to dig out the slits by breaking them into small chunks.
 These chunks were used to build different structures like the huts, walls etc. Certain experiments led to the formation of molds that could make even bricks that were easy to use.
 Heating the brick made them durable and ended the problem of the melting bricks due to rain. in the recent times, we have seen revolutionary sustainable bricks for designer buildings.

-The rebar enforcement makes it ideal for constructing beams, walls, foundations, slabs, frames and various other things.
 Using mesh and rods along with concrete has made it relatively a cheap, reliable and durable material for construction economically.
 20th century reinforcements have made concrete even more sought after.
-Pre-cast concrete is manufactured under controlled conditions and is known for its water repelling features and resistance to expansion and contraction makes concrete a durable material for construction.
-We make Pre-stressed concrete is made by keeping steel strands in the concrete to increase the resistance and strength.
+Pre-cast concrete is manufactured under controlled conditions.
+Its water repelling features and resistance to expansion and contraction makes concrete a durable material for construction.
+We make Pre-stressed concrete by keeping steel strands in the concrete to increase the resistance and strength.

 Photo Credit: Elite Garage Door & Gate Repair Of Seattle